Local Pennsylvania paper wins Pulitzer for coach sex-abuse scandal

 Administered by Columbia University, the prizes were dispersed among various papers for stories that ranged from a series on wounded American soldiers to the investigation of the New York Police Department spying within the Muslim community.

-Chosen by juries in categories across journalism, books, drama and poetry, each winner receives $10,000.
+Chosen by juries in categories across journalism, books, drama and poetry, each winner receives $10,000 (6,290 pounds).
 Among first time winners were two online news organizations, Huffington Post, for national reporting and Politico, for editorial cartooning.

 THE WATCHDOGS